ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/DeAwkwardize/readme.md

 ![Under construction](https://github.com/ErikPohl-Lot49-Projects/Erik-Pohl-Repo/blob/master/media/webpageunderconstruction-1024x681.jpg)

-DeAwkwardize is the working title for a project to abbreviate comments and logging in Python source code.
+**_DeAwkwardize_** is the working title for a project to tokenize comments and logging in Python source code and render them unobtrusive when reading the code, which ideally might be easily readable on its own.

-It substitutes tokens for logging and comments in Python code.
+The Deawk method of the class substitutes tokens for logging and comment-statements in the Python source code, writing a "deawkwardized" version of the code to file.

-The logging tokens can be replaced for logging messages during runtime when applying a decorator, called "reawk" to a function.
+The logging tokens in the deawkwardized version of the code can be replaced for logging messages during runtime when applying a decorator, called "reawk_logging", to a function containing logging tokens.
+This fun trick involves self-modifying code.

+If you want to restore your source code to the original, comments and logging re-appear when you view code through the lens of a full reawk process.

+I use dill in conjunction with a translation file (later, this will be a database) to allow self-modifying code.
 This is a demo version only.
 It will become beta by the end of 2018, hopefully.

-I use dill in conjunction with a translation file (later, this will be a database) to allow self-modifying code: you write code with logging and comments, the logging and comments get compressed into almost invisibility in the code.

-Then, logging executes through self-modifying behavior when the right DeAwkwardize method is used as a decorator.

-Comments and logging re-appear when you view code through the lens of DeAwkwardize, allowing you to restore your full logging and comments when needed.

 #### The impetus?